sgorgun/uml-design-basics/README.md

 * What is a read-only field?
 * How to declare a read-only field?
 * Is it true that a const field is a run-time constant and the read-only field can be used for compile-time constants?
-* Whether it possible for a property to have only a "get" accessor?
+* Whether it is possible for a property to have only a "get" accessor?
-* Whether it possible for a property to have only a "set" accessor?
+* Whether it is possible for a property to have only a "set" accessor?
 * Whether the _SimpleClass16_ class is immutable or mutable class?
 Why?